 I alternate my black light carry-on bag on wheels with a light backpack, depending on destination.
-Sometimes I use my green backpack on wheels, but it's not very comfortable as a backpack, but great as a wheelers bag.
+Sometimes I use my green backpack on wheels, but it's not very comfortable as a backpack, but great as a wheeler bag.
 I always pack a smaller backpack to wear while in a city as well.

 One light medium bag you can use while traveling, hanging over your shoulder.
-Just in case you need extra carrying bag.
+Just in case you need an extra carrying bag.
 Try having something decent looking, to feel good :)

 How to pack light and what to take and NOT to take with you.

 I guarantee you that many times during your trip you will either congratulate yourself on traveling light or ask yourself what were you thinking, bringing all those items with you.
 And right there it will hit you–there is nothing better than traveling light!

 So let’s go to packing for your trip now and change what you bring with you while we still can!:)